Welcome to my Freelancer.com review!

-I have personally used Freelancer.com so I sure know a thing or two about the site.
-I used the site when I started freelance writing and from this site alone, I’ve earned over $70,000.
+I have personally used Freelancer.com so I sure know a thing or two about this freelance site.
+I used the site when I first started freelance writing and from this site alone, I’ve earned over $70,000.

 So, yes, Freelancer.com is not a scam.
 But is it worth it?
 How does Freelancer.com work?
 Let me share with you more details in this Freelancer.com review!

 Disclaimer: I am not an affiliate of Freelancer.com.
 I don’t get paid for writing this review or recommending the site.
 It has been my goal at This Mama Blogs to help my readers find legitimate money-making opportunities.
 In line with this goal, I write reviews of companies, jobs, or opportunities to help you decide whether they are worth a shot or not.